pyrocko/pyrocko/doc/source/apps/squirrel/tutorial.rst

 Summary
 .......

-The :doc:`Squirrel framework </library/reference/squirrel/index>` provides a
-unified interface to query and access seismic waveforms, station meta-data and event information from local file collections and remote data sources.
+The :py:mod:`Squirrel framework <pyrocko.squirrel>` provides a unified interface to query and access seismic waveforms, station meta-data and event information from local file collections and remote data sources.
 For prompt responses, a database setup is used under the hood.
 To speed up assemblage of ad-hoc data selections, files are indexed on first use and the extracted meta-data is remembered for subsequent accesses.

 The :app:`squirrel` tool provides some of the features of the Squirrel framework on the command line.
 In this tutorial, we have seen how we can use it